freeconf/site/content/en/docs/Reference/interfacing-with-a-RESTCONF-API.md

 There is no special library required to read these messages and you can subscribe to as many event streams as you want w/o opening a new connection.

-## Subscribing to Events in Web Browser:
+## Subscribing to events in web browser:

 ```javascript
 // this looks like a new connection, but HTTP/2 sends it over existing connection